kubernetes/community/contributors/design-proposals/sig-cli/dynamic_resource_shortcut_fecth.md

 ### solution 2

-Remove those valid resources list in help messages, and add a dedicated command to fetch resources/shortcuts, like `kubectl api-resources` similiar to `kubectl api-versions` or we could extend `api-versions` to support that, then tell user use `kubectl api-resources` to check what kind of valid resouces they can use.
+Remove those valid resources list in help messages, and add a dedicated command to fetch resources/shortcuts, like `kubectl api-resources`,implement pr [here](https://github.com/kubernetes/kubernetes/pull/42873) then tell user use `kubectl api-resources` to check what kind of valid resouces they can use.

 ```
 ➜  ~ kubectl get -h